russellgill/hello/index.md

 Not all projects get to a fully developed state, and sometimes it's just fun to try something new.
 Here you will find a collection of experiments, usually less than a hundred lines of code.
 This is a collection of code gists and repos that I had some fun with.

+- [Scraping a website](https://gist.github.com/russellgill/855469b0ccf77fc7deef9088d9b03b5a) about mythical creatures, then using a support-vector machine to sort the text into junk text vs interesting things to read.

 - [Machine Learning Jupyter Notebooks (Python 3)](https://github.com/russellgill/MachineLearningNotebooks) are a collection of Jupyter notebooks showcasing cool datasets and machine learning results.
 Not particularily strucured.

 - [Analysis of various silver (XAG) ETFs](https://gist.github.com/russellgill/fafa57805cefa4da8188f7a562d449da) using Monte Carlo simulations, as well as accounting for inflation.